codigee-devs/self-hosted-flutter-ci-cd-with-fastlane/docs/1-api-keys-and-env-variables.md

 ## Description

 ### Creating match repository
 Create just an empty, private Github repository.
-It will be used in further steps by [Fastlane](https://docs.fastlane.tools/actions/match/).
+It will be used in further steps by Fastlane [Match](https://docs.fastlane.tools/actions/match/).
 It stores Apple's certifactes for signing apps.

 ---